HMS Milford (1695)

 HMS Milford was a 32-gun fifth rate built under contract by William Hubbard of Ipswich in 1694/95.

-She was the second vessel to carry the name Milford since it was used for a 32-gun fifth rate built at Woolwich Dockyard on 30 March 1690 and captured by the French in the North Sea in November 1693.
+She was the third vessel to carry the name Milford since it was first used for a similar vessel in 1660.
+Her predecessor was a 32-gun fifth rate built at Woolwich Dockyard on 30 March 1690 and captured by the French in the North Sea in November 1693.

 Construction and specifications

 She was ordered on 17 May 1694 to be built under contract by William Hubbard of Ipswich.
 She was launched on 6 March 1695.
 Her dimensions were a gundeck of 107 ft 10 in with a keel of 90 ft 2.25 in for tonnage calculation with a breadth of 28 ft 4.5 in and a depth of hold of 10 ft 7.5 in.
 Her builder's measure tonnage was calculated as 38623/94 tons (burthen).

 The gun armament initially was four demi-culverins on the lower deck (LD) with two pair of guns per side.
-The upper deck (UD) battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
-The gun battery would be completed by four 4-pounder guns on the quarterdeck (QD) with two to three guns per side.
+The upper deck (UD) battery contained between twenty and twenty-two 6-pounder guns, with ten or eleven guns per side.
+The gun battery would be completed by four 4-pounder guns on the quarterdeck (QD), with two to three guns per side.